YunJang/DragonEggEnchanting/README.md

 	- Thorns X

 To-Do List:
-- Add support for more enchantments after making sure it doesn't break the game.
-- Add a configuration file support.
-- Not specific to the plugin, but make conversion and color files that is a class of its own to be used in my other plugins.
 - Change the name of the plugin to BetterEnchanting.
+- Add configuration support to handle more material addition along with success penalties.

 Changelog:
+- Version 1.3.0
+    - Configuration support added to allow easier addition of enchantments and modifications to value tables.
+    - Commands added:
+        - /upgraderates: gives base success rates.
 - Version 1.2.5
     - Color context!
 Hooray!
     - Enchantment names are now properly shown.